 Develop Humanistic Assessment Methods

 Find or develop assessment frameworks that illuminate the human emotions and processes that go into academic work.
 For example, we have found two tools that support student writing—an area of guarded vulnerability for many of our students—particularly useful.
 The first is a writing rubric that relies on the reader’s “fund of attention” (and the degree to which this is activated or inhibited) as the algorithm through which prose is evaluated.
 Readers are coached only to mark places in the text where engagement is sparked and to flag areas where attention wavers or questions arise.
 They are not encouraged to edit at the sentence-level or use judgmental assessment rhetoric (e.g., instead of “awkward,” FofA readers might say “I had trouble following here”).
 What results is a dialogue that builds on the best of what appears in the text, valuing prose as integrated and as collaboratively produced by reader and writer.
 Thus, opaque composition jargon and rigid rules of grammar—in short, those things often used to bludgeon student writers into shamed submission to the professor’s expertise—are minimized.
 Instead, our approach aims to flatten the hierarchy between professor and students by insisting we all are “readers” together.
-This approach is more fully described in the forthcoming article “Activating the ‘Fund of Attention’ to Empower Student Peer Review” that will appear in The Journal of Teaching Writing (spring 2018).
+This approach is more fully described in “Activating the ‘Fund of Attention’ to Empower Student Peer Review” from The Journal of Teaching Writing.

 Along with this reader-based rubric, we have begun experimenting with student stylistic self-annotation.
 By labeling their various stylistic moves, students can communicate concepts that they understand (e.g., a “hook’) but may not yet fully perform.
 Self-annotation allows us to look for what the student meant to do and does know rather than simply seeking out errors.
 Such a window into a student’s mind offers a richer perspective on the learning experience and activates instructor empathy.